jxxcarlson/MiniLatexTechOverview/overview.md

 ```

 Rendering is carried out by a function `render` which dispatches a call to
-a sub-renderer for component of the type of the AST.
+a sub-renderer for each component of the type of the AST.
 The design of the
 renderer is not at all difficult.

 ## Rendering